puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

     reports {certname = "foo.com" offset 10 limit 10}

-Note that since there is no default ordering for results returned by PuppetDB, `limit` and `offset` are generally only useful in combination with `order by`.
+Note that because there is no default ordering for results returned by PuppetDB, `limit` and `offset` are generally only useful in combination with `order by`.

 ### `order by`